Flight attendant: Haute couture

 In the 1930s, the first flight attendant uniforms were designed to be durable, practical, and inspire confidence in passengers with the first female flight attendants dressing in uniforms resembling nurses' outfits.
 The first female flight attendants for United Airlines wore green berets, green capes and nurse's shoes and other airlines, such as Eastern Air Lines, actually dressed female flight attendants in nurses' uniforms.
-However, by the 1960s a number of airlines were promoting their flight attendant's uniforms as evoking the refinement of haute couture.
+However, by the 1960s a number of airlines were promoting their flight attendants' uniforms as evoking the refinement of haute couture.
 In March 1962, Air France launched a new model designed by Marc Bohan at Dior, introducing the "Air France" model into its Haute couture collection.
 Hainan Airlines debuted their new flight attendant's uniforms at the 2017 Laurence Xu Haute Couture Show at Paris Couture Week.

 During the 1960s, Pacific Southwest Airlines (PSA) was known for brightly coloured female flight attendant uniforms that included short miniskirts.
 In the early 1970s, the uniform changed to hotpants.
 Photo shows PSA flight attendants in 1960s.

 Since the 1980s, Asian airlines, especially national flag carriers, usually feature the traditional dress and fabrics of their respective country in their female flight attendants' uniform.
 It was meant as a marketing strategy to showcase their national culture as well as to convey welcoming warmth and hospitality.
 For example, Thai Airways flight attendants are required to change from their corporate purple suits into traditional Thai costume prior to passengers boarding.
 Garuda Indonesia, Malaysia Airlines and Singapore Airlines female flight attendants wear modified kebayas, with batik motifs on them.
 For example, Garuda Indonesia's design, called 'Lereng Garuda Indonesia' is inspired by the traditional batik motif of 'Parang Gondosuli'.
 Vietnam Airlines flight attendants wear red áo dài and Air India flight attendants wear a sari on all passenger flights.